Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 "Aperture PA Range 345 to 360 Degrees (V3 345.186639 to 0.186639)"

-- Under the Special Requirements tab, we click Add... and select thePosition Angle → PA Offset Link option.
+- Under the Special Requirements tab, click Add... and select thePosition Angle → PA Offset Link option.

-- in the pop-up box, we select the Orient observation to be "Beta Pic - SW Roll 2 (Obs 10)" and define it as Offset from: "Beta Pic – SW Roll 1 (Obs 9)".
+- in the pop-up box, select the Orient observation to be "Beta Pic - SW Roll 2 (Obs 10)" and define it as Offset from: "Beta Pic – SW Roll 1 (Obs 9)".

 - Clicking on the OK button, the SR is displayed in the Special Requirements box, where it reads: